Jill Joubert’s Joyful AgencyPOSTED ON: September 4, 2019 IN On Artists, Sindi-Leigh McBride, Word View

 Spiritually, her work starts inside: Joubert describes the fairy tale world of the stories that she re-interprets as making it both “permissible and plausible to establish an imaginary realm in which the visible, material world co-exists with an invisible spirit world made manifest in the iconography of the tableaux and puppets, many of which evoke cross-cultural creation deities.”
 Her figures are often gender ambiguous, like the therianthrope, a figure derived from San rock paintings suggesting an ancestral inter-connectedness between humans and animals and “representing the enviable state of balance in which gender is no longer relevant: the breasts and horns could be either male or female and the cowrie shell suggests a navel or a vagina.”

-When Joubert turned 55, she knew that she should either stop working and pursue her master’s degree or “simply go chugging along until I reached 65, retire and never know” whether she could make a career as an artist.
-This coincided with the sudden, tragic death of her husband; and exercising agency to study and work from a place of deep mourning, brought both grief and relief.
-Narrating her pain during this time while simultaneously expressing her joy to have a day to herself, carving at her outside worktable surrounded by birdsong, I was again struck by the synergy between her storytelling and art production.
+When Joubert turned 55, she knew that she should either stop working and pursue her Master’s degree or “simply go chugging along until I reached 65, retire and never know” whether she could make a career as an artist.
+This coincided with the sudden, tragic death of her husband.
+Exercising agency to study and work from a place of deep mourning brought both grief and relief.
+Narrating her pain during this time, while simultaneously expressing her joy to have a day to herself, carving at her outside worktable surrounded by birdsong, I was again struck by the synergy between her storytelling and art production.
 Both in person and in sculpture, she was embodying the idea that “traces of the storyteller cling to the story in the way that handprints of the potter cling to the clay vessel.”
-Spending time with Joubert reminded me of Bill Brown’s excellent essay “Thing Theory” which begins with a Michel Serres quote: “Le sujet nait de l’objet” or, “The subject arises from the object.”
+Spending time with Joubert reminded me of Bill Brown’s excellent essay, “Thing Theory,” which begins with a Michel Serres quote: “Le sujet nait de l’objet” or, “The subject arises from the object.”
 Brown explains how differentiation between objects and things relies on human interaction with the object, now thing, made real by our own agency.
 Watching her nimble hands work sculptures made mobile through suspension or wheels, her universe of androgynous, anthropomorphic subjects was abuzz with agency.

 I remembered reading Foucault just before meeting with Joubert.
 I’m no closer to knowing what an author is exactly, but I share his interest in how the “author” is a specific kind of a subject and the conditions that allow this subject to rise.
 The conditions from which Joubert’s work arise – deep gratitude for the spiritual world and a “numinous appreciation of the material world, the objects of which resonate with their many lives once lived” – now seem ideal for storytelling.
 Using beautifully crafted puppets to tell the tale of her life, her family, the artists that inspire her and the spirits that move her, Joubert animates her stories and sculptures with agency as an act of sensory joy and spiritual commune.
 As I left, I ducked under a bird hanging above the dining table and remembered Margaret Atwood’s Time capsule found on the dead planet: “In the first age, we created Gods.
 We carved them out of wood.”